-You’re 29 weeks pregnant!
-You are well into your third trimester now and probably starting to feel dizzy if you lie on your back.
+You’re into your third trimester now and it’s all starting to feel very real.

 29 Weeks Pregnant – Your Body